Plurk: Features and technology

 Plurk's interface shows updates in horizontal form through a scrollable timeline written in JavaScript and updated through AJAX.
 Users can modify the interface using CSS and HTML scripts as well.
 Users can post new messages with optional 'qualifiers', which are one-word verbs used to represent a thought (e.g., 'feels', 'thinks', 'loves', etc.).
 There are also advanced features such as sending updates only to a subset of your friends, posting updates on events earlier in the day, and sharing images, videos, and other media.
 Followers are allowed, but only limited to accounts that are not set as private.
 Users can upload media files through YouTube, links and webcam or from their computer.
 Plurks can also be 'liked', as in other social sites.
-In addition, it has a birthday reminder feature that places a birthday cake sign on all the user's messages on his/her birthday.
-Every plurker has his/her own Karma value.
+In addition, it has a birthday reminder feature that places a birthday cake sign on all the user's messages on their birthday.
+Every plurker has their own Karma value.
 It is recalculated based on your activities.
 Higher Karma gives access to more emoticons and features.

 Plurk also supports group conversations between friends and allows usage of emoticons together with the usual text micro-blogging.
 Plurk also supports the upload of users' own pictures as emoticons.

 The Plurk.com developers allowed public access to the API on December 4, 2009.

-Due to messages being sent between users in near-realtime, many users use Plurk as an alternative to chat and interact with each other.
+Due to messages being sent between users in real time, many users use Plurk as an alternative to chat and interact with each other.

 Availability in other languages

 To help translate their base list of qualifiers/verbs, Plurk hosts its own translation website where users can submit translations of the Plurk user interface in other languages.
-As of July 2008, Plurk is translated into over twenty languages.
+As of May 2026, Plurk is available in 37 languages.

 Reception

-Plurk was occasionally referred to as a rival to Twitter, an earlier micro-blogging service, during its first year.
+During its first year, Plurk was seen as a potential rival to Twitter.

 In June 2008, Plurk received online attention when it was featured by Leo Laporte and Amber MacArthur on their net@night show in the TWiT.tv podcast network.

 Controversies

 MSN Juku controversy

-In November 2009, MSN China launched an Internet application called MSN Juku in beta.
+In November 2009, MSN China launched an internet application called MSN Juku in beta.
 Observers noted similarity between the MSN Juku user interface and that of Plurk, which was blocked in China in April 2009.
 Microsoft later indefinitely suspended MSN Juku, admitting to accusations that MSN China plagiarised about 80% of Plurk's original code, as well as elements of their CSS and unique user interface features.

 Post calling for the assassination of President Ma Ying-jeou

-On 20 March 2010, Taiwanese police investigated an Internet threat posted on plurk.com that called for the assassination of the President of the Republic of China, Ma Ying-jeou.
+On 20 March 2010, Taiwanese police investigated a threat posted on Plurk that called for the assassination of the president of the Taiwan, Ma Ying-jeou.